 We have a duty to monitor water quality from mains and private water supplies.
 Samples are regularly collected from private water supplies, high risk and approved food businesses and analysed for chemical (e.g. lead, iron, manganese NO2, ph) and microbiological (bacteria) composition.

 The legislation used is made under the Water Industry Act 1991 and is called the Private Water Supplies Regulations 2009.
 This tells us the standards the water should be and how often we have to test the water, depending upon its use.
-Further information can be found at the Drinking Water Inspectorate (DWI) website.

 Emergency water supplies